teuler/robotling/README.md

   - New type of Sharp sensor added (GP2Y0AF15X, 1.5-15 cm) to `sensors\sharp_ir_ranging.py`.
 This allows using a triple IR distance sensor array such that the robot's head does not need to scan sideways.
   - I2C frequency increased to 400 kHz in `robotling_board.py`.
 The I2C frequency used is now also printed when the robot boots.
   - Robotling v1.3 board in `robotling_board_version.py`.
-  - In case of an uncaught Python exception, the firmware tries to send a last MQTT message containing the traceback, allowing to get information on errors in the code even when the robot is not attached via USB to a REPL.
+  - In case of an uncaught Python exception, the firmware tries to send a last MQTT message containing the traceback, allowing to get information on code errors even when the robot is not attached via USB.
   - Wiki page [Telemetrie über MQTT](https://github.com/teuler/robotling/wiki/Telemetrie-%C3%BCber-das-MQTT-Protokoll)

 * 2019-07-25